LCTI: Big Pine Paiute Tribe of the Owens Valley Community Transportation Needs Assessment

 February 2021 – November 2021

-The Needs Assessment will use a variety of data collection techniques, such as one-on-one & group phone interviews, paper surveys, and a phone-in hotline to engage and conduct outreach to the community groups and members.
-The Big Pine Paiute Tribe of the Owens Valley will work with its Air Program Coordinator to conduct workshops or an open house and focus groups.
-Included in one of the workshops is a demonstration event where community members can interact with and learn more about electric vehicles and e-bikes.
-The project will include maps, landscape photo boards and 3-D models to help community members and the Tribal Council envision new transportation options and make effective, informed planning decisions.
-A summary report will be presented to the Tribal Council for their feedback and approval.
-Later on, stakeholders, and community planners will be briefed on the Needs Assessment results so that project planning can begin.
+The Needs Assessment used a variety of data collection techniques, such as one-on-one & group phone interviews, paper surveys, and a phone-in hotline to engage and conduct outreach to the community groups and members.
+The Big Pine Paiute Tribe of the Owens Valley worked with its Air Program Coordinator to conduct workshops or an open house and focus groups.
+Included in one of the workshops was a demonstration event where community members learned more about electric vehicles and e-bikes.
+The project included maps, landscape photo boards and 3-D models to help community members and the Tribal Council envision new transportation options and make effective, informed planning decisions.

 - Great survey return results with a 90% response rate of 195 surveys sent out.
 The comments and written information was very helpful.